 She is also coordinating the physical investigation aspects of the 1921 Tulsa Race Massacre graves search.
 “This has made a tremendous impact on me personally.
 My ancestors lived in Tulsa in 1921, and I grew up hearing about the injustices of the massacre through my family’s oral history,” Brown said.

 In December, the City of Tulsa unveiled the results of the first phase of geophysical work.
 “As we announced the locations of two potential grave sites, I deeply felt the moral weight of our work.
 There is still much to be done, but it’s an honor to engage with our team of experts and the community as we seek the truth,” she stated.

-Brown’s Hurricane spirit shines as she describes her admiration as an alumna: “Tulsa and TU are special,” said Brown.
-“It comes down to relationships — you really get to know your professors, you get to know your classmates, you’re invested in one another’s shared success.”
+Brown’s Hurricane spirit shines as she describes her admiration as an alumna: “Tulsa and TU are special.
+It comes down to relationships — you really get to know your professors, you get to know your classmates — you’re invested in one another’s shared success.”